Superhero: 2044: Description

 Superhero: 2044 is a superhero science fiction system set in 2044, with background material on the future world and rules for character creation, combat, movement and scenario design.
 The second edition of the game includes rules for solo play.

-The game takes place in the year 2044 after a global holocaust, on Inguria, an island off America's west coast, which has become an important center of civilization.
-The game includes maps of the island and its city.
-Due to radiation exposure, certain humans gained superhuman powers.
-The three basic types of ability are the "ubermensch", who specializes in physical abilities of combat; the "unique", who possess the extraordinary ability of a beneficial mutation; and the "toolmaster", who is an expert technologist.
+The game takes place in the year 2044 following a global holocaust, on the island of Inguria off the west coast of the United States, which has become a significant center of civilization.
+The game includes maps of both the island and its city.
+Due to radiation exposure, some humans gained superhuman powers.
+The three basic types of ability are the "ubermensch", with enhanced physical combat abilities; the "unique", with the extraordinary abilities due to a beneficial mutation; and the "toolmaster", who is an expert in technology.

 Characters

-Player characters are designed using 140 basic points divided between seven characteristics: vigor, stamina, charisma, endurance, mentality, ego and dexterity.
-These scores are adjusted according to character type and a personal bonus applied to the character's specialization.
+Player characters are designed using 140 points that get divided between seven characteristics: vigor, stamina, charisma, endurance, mentality, ego and dexterity.
+The player adjusts these scores based on character type and a personal bonus is added based on what the character is specialized in.

 Gameplay

-Play involves two parts: face-to-face scenarios and the rest of the week's activities.
-The scenarios give scores for such areas as crime prevention, location, getting leads, convictions and avoiding unnecessary damage to people and buildings.
-In the other part of play, each character fills out a weekly planning sheet indicating when he is patrolling, resting, training or researching.
+Play involves two parts: face-to-face scenarios between characters, and the activities of the rest of the week.
+The scenarios give scores for activities such as crime prevention, location, getting leads, convictions and successfully avoiding damage to people and property.
+In the other part of play, each player fills out a weekly planning sheet listing when their character is spending time patrolling, resting, training or researching.